-- Extended Care, the learning Lab, and the gym will be safely divided to accommodate sub Stable Groups. - Drinking fountains will be turned off, and an additional water bottle filling station will be added. - Hooks will be installed to allow for room between student backpacks.
+- Extended Care and the Science Lab will be used to accommodate sub Stable Groups for Extended Care - Drinking fountains will be turned off, and an additional water bottle filling station will be added. - Hooks will be used for backpacks in rooms that have them.